koddr/wonderful-readme-stats/README.md

 ### Step 2: Prepare the `wonderful-readme-stats` backend

+Excellent, let's now set up the `wonderful-readme-stats` backend that will collect and display statistics on the selected repository.

 - Go to your **Portainer** dashboard.
 - Click to the **Add stack** button.